How to Clean Faucet Head: Everything You Need to Know

 How Do I Prevent Future Buildup on My Faucet Head?

-A water-softening system is the best way to prevent future buildup besides performing maintenance often.
+A water-softening system is the best way to avoid future buildup besides performing maintenance often.

 A water softening system is an appliance meant to remove the calcium, magnesium, and other minerals in water before they leave the spout.